rolandd/augment.vim/README.md

 1. Chat, including multi-turn and referring to a region of code

-What's not currently working:

-1. Completions
+1. Completions with company-mode (but see the commit "Rewrite completion responses from Augment so Emacs accepts them")

 ## Getting Started